form4-team-typo3/statusmonitor/src/Documentation/UsersManual/Index.rst

 Installation
 ============

 Install the extension via TER.

-Then you can add the scheduler task "Status Monitor Task".
+In the extension configuration you add a username (optional), password (optional) and a target url (mandatory).

-In the configuration of the task you can add a username (optional), password (optional) and a target url (mandatory).
+Then you add the scheduler task "Status Monitor Task".